Jake Walker (racing driver): Racing career

 Auto Technic Racing invited Walker to race their BMW GT4 car at Lime Rock, where he achieved two second-place podiums in his class.
 He was also approached by Samantha Tan Racing to drive their BMW GT3 car at the Indy 8 Hour in the SRO series in October of that year.
 Despite facing fueling issues, Walker demonstrated impressive pace.

 Walker concluded his first Super Trofeo season at the World Finals in Vallelunga, Italy.
 Despite an alternator failure in race 1, he was the highest-finishing American in race 2.
 He was one of eight drivers selected for the Lamborghini Super Trofeo Young Driver Shootout at Vallelunga following the World Finals after being evaluated throughout the season and at the Lamborghini training facility.

 In 2024, Walker joined Turner Motorsport to compete in the IMSA Weathertech Sportscar Championship endurance races with their GT3 car.
 He teamed up with Robby Foley and Patrick Gallagher for all races, and Jens Klingmann for the Rolex 24 Hour.
 Walker also continued racing in the Lamborghini Super Trofeo series.

 At the Rolex 24 Hour, Walker and his team led the race and maintained a top-three position for most of the event before debris issues put them out of contention for a win.
 At Sebring International Raceway, Walker raced in both Super Trofeo and BMW GT3, finishing in the top three for most of the GT3 race before debris-related pit stop challenges resulted in loss of positions.

 Walker secured a P2 overall finish in race 2 of the Super Trofeo series at Laguna Seca, marking a strong start to his 2024 season.

-Walker made his debut in the ARCA Menards Series West at Portland International Raceway, driving the No. 23 Toyota for Sigma Performance Services, where after placing sixteenth in the lone practice session, he qualified in eighth but finished seven laps down in eighteenth place after experiencing engine issues on the opening lap that later led to a complete engine failure.
+Also in 2024, Walker made his debut in the ARCA Menards Series West at Portland International Raceway, driving the No. 23 Toyota for Sigma Performance Services, where after placing sixteenth in the lone practice session, he qualified in eighth but finished seven laps down in eighteenth place after experiencing engine issues on the opening lap that later led to a complete engine failure.